 - Take Advantage of Coupons and Memberships – AAA membership, loyalty cards, cash discounts, advertised sales and coupons… all can save money along the way.
 If you do dine out or visit local attractions, check travel centers or state welcome centers for ideas and discount coupons.

 - Check Hotel Options as You Go – If you can tolerate the spontaneity, try Priceline or similar websites to get same-day hotel deals.
 Otherwise, select the most economical chain you feel comfortable with – or discount/local motels, if you can find a good review.
 Be careful here – an unclean or dangerous motel is not worth the savings.
+Consider getting a credit card, which could earn you rewards from hotel partners.

 We hope that these tips will help you save money on your driving vacation.
 However, you must never skimp on two items when taking a prolonged family driving trip – children's entertainment and air freshener.
 Those two items have a great return on investment!